AdSegura/node-laravel-encryptor/README.md

 ### encrypt
 arguments:
 * data: string
-* serialize: boolean, if data should be serialized before cipher
+* serialize: optional boolean, if data should be serialized before cipher

+if no `serialize` option is given default is to serialize.

 ### decrypt
 arguments:
 * data: string
-* serialize: boolean, if data should be unserialized after decipher
+* serialize: optional boolean, if data should be unserialized after decipher

+if no `serialize` option is given default is to unserialize.

 # Tests